PTM102600 - Transfers: transfers to a QROPS: when an overseas transfer charge may be repaid

 Section 244M Finance Act 2004

-A repayment of the overseas transfer charge may arise because of a change of circumstances that occurs in the relevant period (see PTM102200 for the meaning of relevant period).
+A repayment of an overseas transfer charge under section 244AC may arise because of a change of circumstances that occurs in the relevant period (see PTM102200 for the meaning of relevant period).
 The test is, if the circumstances had existed at the time of transfer (that was subject to the charge), would the transfer have been excluded from the overseas transfer charge.
+It is important to note an overseas transfer charge that arises under section 244IA cannot become repayable due to a change of circumstances.

 A repayment on a change of circumstances may occur in the following situations:

-• the transfer was subject to the overseas transfer charge only because the member failed to provide the scheme administrator or scheme manager with the required information before the transfer (see PTM102900) and the member has now provided that information.
+- the transfer was subject to the overseas transfer charge under section 244AC only because the member failed to provide the scheme administrator or scheme manager with the required information before the transfer (see PTM102900) and the member has now provided that information.

-• the member has changed their country of residence and so now meets the exclusion conditions of either (or both) section 244B (member and scheme resident in the same country) or section 244C (member resident in UK, Gibraltar or EEA and scheme resident in the EEA or Gibraltar); PTM102300 provides full details on these exclusion conditions
+- the member has changed their country of residence and so now meets the exclusion conditions of section 244B (member and scheme resident in the same country), or (for transfers requested before 30 October 2024 and completed before 30 April 2025 only) section 244C (member resident in UK or EEA and scheme resident in the EEA or Gibraltar); PTM102300 provides full details on these exclusion conditions.

-• sums and assets representing the transfer that was subject to the overseas transfer charge have been transferred onto another QROPS and that transfer is excluded from the tax charge.
+- sums and assets representing the transfer that was subject to the overseas transfer charge have been transferred to another QROPS and that transfer is excluded from the tax charge.

 Section 244M(3) Finance Act 2004